Angelajm6/writeMe-a-README/README.md

-# Description
+# README generator
-This app allows developers to create a professional README.md file in a way that is clear, organized and easy to understand, using the inquirer package.
+This app allows developers to dinamically create a professional README.md file in a way that is clear, organized and easy to understand, using the inquirer package.

 ## Table of Contents
-- [Project description] (#Description)
+- [Decription] (#Description)
 - [Installation] (#Installation)
 - [Usage] (#Usage)
 - [License] (#License)